 The Siuna District is located in the south-west portion of the Borosi Concessions and contains the past producing La Luz Mine that produced 17.1 million tonnes of ore grading 4.14 g/t gold (2.3 million ozs gold).
-Approximately one kilometre south of the La Luz Mine, the Company has defined an NI 43-101 Inferred Mineral
+Approximately one kilometre south of the La Luz Mine, the Company has defined an NI 43-101 Inferred Mineral Resource, at the Cerro Aeropuerto gold-silver deposit at a 0.6 g/t gold equivalent cutoff of 6.0 million tonnes grading 3.64 g/t gold and 16.16 g/t silver containing 707,750 ozs gold and 3.1 million ozs silver.

-(An Exploration Stage Company) Form 51-102F1: Management's Discussion and Analysis For the Three and Six Months Ended June 30, 2015 and 2014 (Expressed in Canadian Dollars - Unaudited)
+(An Exploration Stage Company) Form 51-102F1: Management's Discussion and Analysis For the Three and Nine Months Ended September 30, 2015 and 2014 (Expressed in Canadian Dollars - Unaudited)